MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-portals.md

 ---
-title: Use the administrator portal in Azure Stack Hub | Microsoft Docs
+title: Use the administrator portal in Azure Stack Hub
 description: Learn how to use the administrator portal in Azure Stack Hub.
 author: justinha